Joe Straus: 2016

-Speakership
+Speakership (2009–2019)

-Challenge to Tom Craddick

-Straus became speaker in 2009, after a revolt initiated on New Year's Day by eleven House Republican members against Speaker Tom Craddick of Midland, the senior Republican in the Texas House.
-The anti-Craddick group of eleven Republicans (known as "Anybody but Craddick" or "ABCs") joined with all state House Democrats to oppose Craddick; in multiple rounds of balloting, the ABCs selected Straus as their challenger to unseat Craddick, and eventually obtained the necessary votes to oust him.
+Election

+Archconservative Tom Craddick of Midland was elected speaker of the House in 2003.
+Over his tenure, he earned enemies for an autocratic style, freezing out Democrats and financing challengers to incumbents in both parties.
+Republicans disgruntled with Craddick's leadership attempted to remove him at the end of the legislative session in 2007, but Craddick would not allow a vote to come to the floor.

+In the 2008 elections, Republicans nearly lost their majority in the Texas House.
+Eleven moderate Republican members of the Texas House (known as "Anybody but Craddick" or "ABCs"), who included several powerful committee chairman, formed an alliance with Democrats to field a moderate Republican challenger to Craddick.
+On New Year's Day in 2009, the 11 chose Straus as a compromise candidate.

+Tenure as speaker

+Straus ran without opposition as speaker on January 13, 2009, at the beginning of the 81st Texas Legislature.
+Straus' election was seen as a defeat for the socially conservative wing of the Republican Party of Texas.
+Straus was the first Jewish speaker since Texas statehood, following David S. Kaufman, who was speaker of the Congress of the Republic of Texas from 1839 to 1841.

+He was reelected to a fourth two-year term as speaker six years later on January 13, 2015, in the first recorded vote for speaker in forty years.

 After becoming speaker, Straus appointed 18 Republicans and 16 Democrats to committee chairmanships, which reflected the 76-74 makeup of the House.
 Republicans continued to chair major committees including Appropriations, Calendars, Public Education and State Affairs.

-Tenure as speaker

-Straus ran without opposition as Speaker on January 13, 2009.
-He was reelected to a fourth two-year term as Speaker six years later on January 13, 2015, in the first recorded vote for Speaker in forty years.

-In January 2013, Straus faced intraparty conservative opposition for a third term as Speaker from Representative David Simpson of Longview.
-Simpson entered the race for Speaker in December 2012, after Straus' previous opponent, conservative Bryan Hughes of Mineola, withdrew from the contest after nearly six months of seeking commitments from colleagues.
-However, Simpson withdrew before the balloting for Speaker began, and Straus was reelected without opposition on January 8, 2013.
+In January 2013, Straus faced intraparty conservative opposition for a third term as speaker from Representative David Simpson of Longview.
+Simpson entered the race for speaker in December 2012, after Straus' previous opponent, conservative Bryan Hughes of Mineola, withdrew from the contest after nearly six months of seeking commitments from colleagues.
+However, Simpson withdrew before the balloting for speaker began, and Straus was reelected without opposition on January 8, 2013.
 Rep. Todd Ames Hunter, a Republican from Corpus Christi, pointed to Straus' even-handed approach to leadership as the reason for his success in keeping the gavel.
 "The Speaker is exceptional in working with members, said Hunter, an ally of the speaker.
 "What you've seen within the last week is he has a strong, diverse support base."

-In January 2015, Straus was challenged again as Speaker by Representative Scott Turner, an African American from Frisco.
+In January 2015, Straus was challenged again as speaker by Representative Scott Turner, an African American from Frisco.
 It was the first recorded Texas Speaker vote since 1976.
 Late in the campaign, the Houston Chronicle reported that Turner tried to attract the support of Democrats in order to save his campaign, but the Democrats and the overwhelming majority of Republicans stuck with Straus.
 Despite considerable attention from Tea Party movement groups and the media, Turner received only 19 votes to Straus' 128.